sbresnahan/iconic/README.md

 ## About the Package

-The R package `iconic` provides a model selection workflow for causal inference with genetic instruments and negative controls in observational omics data.
+The R package `iconic` (Inference with Causal Observational Negative-control Instruments and Controls) provides a model selection workflow for causal inference with genetic instruments and negative controls in observational omics data.
 It fits eight estimators of the natural direct and indirect effects (NDE / NIE), diagnoses which are valid for the user's data,